Chengdu: Golden Sun Bird

-The Golden Sun Bird was excavated by archaeologists from the Jinsha Ruins on 25 February 2001.
+Archaeologists from the Jinsha Ruins excavated the Golden Sun Bird on 25 February 2001.
 In 2005, it was designated as the official logo of Chinese cultural heritage by the China National Relic Bureau.

-The round, foil plaque dates back to the ancient Shu area in 210 BC and is 94.2 percent pure gold and extremely thin.
+The round, foil plaque dates back to the ancient Shu region in 210 BC and is 94.2 percent pure gold, making it extremely thin.
 It contains four birds flying around the perimeter, representing the four seasons and directions.
-The sun-shaped cutout in the center contains 12 sunlight beams, representing the 12 months of a year.
+The sun-shaped cutout in the center contains 12 sunlight beams, each representing one of the 12 months of the year.
 The exquisite design is remarkable for a 2,200-year-old piece.

 Sanxingdui Museum

-Situated in the northeast of the state-protected Sanxingdui Site, The original complex of Sanxingdui Museum was founded in August 1992 and opened in 1997.
+Situated in the northeast of the state-protected Sanxingdui Site, the original complex of Sanxingdui Museum was founded in August 1992 and opened in 1997.
 It is the representative work of the master architect Zheng Guoying.
-The original museum covers an area of 1,000 acres and was rated as the first batch of national first-class museums.
+The original museum covers 1,000 acres and was included in the first batch of national first-class museums.

-The new complex of Sanxingdui Museum was founded in March 2022.
+The new Sanxingdui Museum complex was founded in March 2022.
 It covers an area of 54,400 square meters, which is about 5 times the size of the old museum.
 It was built for new cultural relics after major archaeological excavations.
 It displays more than 2,000 precious cultural relics such as bronze, jade, gold, pottery, and bone, and comprehensively and systematically displays the archaeological excavations and latest research results of Sanxingdui.